-10 Q. What are the forecasted initial RRB Charges?

-A. PSNH proposes to file the initial RRB Charge for each rate class with the Issuance Advice Letter after the RRBs are priced, but prior to their issuance, in compliance with the Finance Order.
-PNSH requests the Commission's approval of the method for determining the initial RRB Charges so that the RRB Charges set forth in the Issuance Advice Letter will automatically become effective as of such filing.

-- 16 Q. What information will be incorporated into the calculation of the initial charge? - 17 A. 1.
-The securitized amount; - 18 2.
-Estimated annual ongoing transaction costs;

-1 3.
-Level principal payments for each year over the fifteen-year expected amortization 2 schedule of the RRBs; 3 4.
-Semi-annual payments of principal and interest on the RRBs; 4 5.
-The number of days after a customer is billed that RRB Charges are deemed collected 5 (based on historical collections experience); 6 6.
-Daily remittances of deemed RRB Charge collections to the General Subaccount; 7 7.
-Projected kWh sales by rate class for the upcoming year; 8 8.
-A charge-off rate determined based on historical collections experience at the time of 9 issuance of the RRBs; 10 9.
-Any lags between a payment date and the latest date for which deemed RRB Charge 11 collections available to the RRB Trustee are applied to a payment date (a time period 12 which allows the Servicer to properly account for deemed RRB Charge collections); and 13 10.
-Weighted average coupon rates.
-14 Q. Please describe how the RRB Charges will be adjusted though the true-up 15 mechanism.
-16 A. The RRB Charge "true-up" mechanism (the "True-Up Mechanism") is a periodic 17 adjustment to the RRB Charge, which adjusts the RRB Charge to ensure that there are 18 adequate funds for meeting Periodic RRB Payment Requirements.
-This feature addresses
+- Q. Please describe how the RRB Charges will be adjusted though the true-up mechanism. - 7 A. The RRB Charge "true-up" mechanism (the "True-Up Mechanism") is a periodic 8 adjustment to the RRB Charge, which adjusts the RRB Charge to ensure that there are 9 adequate funds for meeting Periodic RRB Payment Requirements.
+This feature addresses 10 any cash flow variability and is a positive factor in reducing the need for additional credit 11 enhancements, as the True-Up Mechanism has no upfront cost.
+The Servicer will file 12 with the Commission true-up advice letters (defined below) which will define the new 13 RRB Charges and identify the number of days after a customer is billed that RRB 14 Charges are deemed collected, the RRB charge-off percentage and the forecasted kwh 15 billed by rate class.

-1 any cash flow variability and is a positive factor in reducing the need for additional credit 2 enhancements, as the True-Up Mechanism has no upfront cost.
-The Servicer will file 3 with the Commission true-up advice letters (defined below) which will define the new 4 RRB Charges and identify the number of days after a customer is billed that RRB 5 Charges are deemed collected, the RRB charge-off percentage and the forecasted kwh 6 billed by rate class.
-7 Not later than December 1 of each year while the RRBs are outstanding, the Servicer will 8 file with the Commission a true-up advice letter ("Annual Routine True-Up Letter").
-The 9 RRB Charges will be adjusted to ensure that there are adequate funds to meet the next 10 two (July 1 and January 1) Periodic RRB Payment Requirements.
-11 In addition, if the Servicer, as of June 1 of each year while the RRBs are outstanding, 12 reasonably projects that expected collections of the RRB Charges will be insufficient to 13 meet the next Periodic RRB Payment Requirements (January 1), the Servicer will file a 14 true-up advice letter ("Mid-year Routine True-Up Letter") not later than June 1 of such 15 year.
-16 In addition, (a) except during the two Remittance Periods preceding the maturity date of 17 the latest maturing tranche of RRBs, the Servicer may (but shall not be required to) file 18 an additional true-up advice letter ("Other Routine True-Up Letter" and together with the 19 Annual Routine True-Up Letter and Mid-year Routine True-Up Letter, a "Routine True- 20 Up Letter") not later than the date that is 15 days before the end of the then-current 21 calendar month if the Servicer reasonably projects that expected collections of the RRB 22 Charges will be insufficient to meet the next Periodic RRB Payment Requirements (either
+Not later than January 15 of each year while the RRBs are outstanding, the Servicer will file with the Commission a true-up advice letter ("Annual Routine True-Up Letter").
+The RRB Charges will be adjusted to ensure that there are adequate funds to meet the next two (August 1 and February 1) Periodic RRB Payment Requirements.

+In addition, if the Servicer, as of July 15 of each year while the RRBs are outstanding, reasonably projects that expected collections of the RRB Charges will be insufficient to meet the next Periodic RRB Payment Requirements (February 1), the Servicer will file a true-up advice letter ("Mid-year Routine True-Up Letter") not later than July 15 of such year.

+In addition, (a) except during the two Remittance Periods preceding the maturity date of the latest maturing tranche of RRBs, the Servicer may (but shall not be required to) file an additional true-up advice letter ("Other Routine True-Up Letter" and together with the Annual Routine True-Up Letter and Mid-year Routine True-Up Letter, a "Routine True-Up Letter") not later than the date that is 15 days before the end of the then-current calendar month if the Servicer reasonably projects that expected collections of the RRB Charges will be insufficient to meet the next Periodic RRB Payment Requirements (either February 1 or August 1) and (b) during the two Remittance Periods preceding the maturity date of the latest maturing tranche of RRBs, if the Servicer reasonably projects that expected collections of the RRB Charges will be insufficient to meet the next Periodic RRB Payment Requirements, the Servicer shall file an Other Routine True-Up Letter not later than the date that is 15 days before the end of the then-current calendar month.